ArdaEO14455/Netsia_AI_Project_Front/README.md

         source venv/bin/activate
         ```

+### Libraries

 Ensure that you are in the my-app directory, and install dependencies within the virtual environment:

+    cd my-app
     npm install

 Use check that depenencies are installed in the terminal: